 Keeping the project on schedule and the budget under control is a big part of the job.
 Project managers need to be highly organized because each step of the project follows from the one before it.
 If a step is mismanaged or a deadline passes, everything else is put on hold.

-If project's scope needs to change, whether it is a change being requested by a customer or a need that arises from the team, it is up to the project manager to adjust the timeline and relate it to the team.
+If the project’s scope needs to change, whether it is a change being requested by a customer or a need that arises from the team, it is up to the project manager to adjust the timeline and relate it to the team.
 Project managers work directly with the team to make sure steps are being completed in order.

 The product owner